Czirion/Zamia-bacterial-BGCs/README.md

 ~~~
 {: .language-bash}

 Copy the `metadatos.csv` file to `taxonomia_reads/` to be able to use Phyloseq.
 The Phyloseq script can be found in `phyloseq_reads.Rmd` in this repository.
-To see a Knited version of it download (click in the file name, click download, and click Ctrl+S) `phyloseq_reads.html` and open it with a browser.
+To see a Knited version of it click [here](https://czirion.github.io/Zamia-bacterial-BGCs/phyloseq_reads.html).

 ## Metagenomics assembly